-People often underestimate the importance of a strong, capable and experienced Chief Operating Officer (COO).
-Out of all of your senior management roles this position will play a critical role in driving toward achieving company goals on a daily basis.
-This article will help you understand the criticality of the role of the Chief Operating Officer, how a Chief Operating Officer & Chief Executive Officer work closely with one another and what your company needs in order to achieve its goals.
+People don’t always realize how important a strong, skilled, and experienced Chief Operating Officer (COO) is.
+Out of all of your senior management roles, this position will play a critical role in driving toward achieving company goals on a daily basis.
+This article will help you understand the criticality of the role of the Chief Operating Officer, how a Chief Operating Officer & Chief Executive Officer work closely with one another, and what your company needs in order to achieve its goals.

-This role will work with human resources, operational functions, business operations from C level executives, senior vice president and staff focused on the company's operations to ensure that the execution of the organization is aligned with the CEO's vision.
+This role will work with human resources, operational functions, and business operations from C-level executives, senior vice president and staff focused on the company’s operations to ensure that the execution of the organization is aligned with the CEO’s vision.

 The top five reasons to consider hiring a COO: